-The GEF established the Amazon Sustainable Landscapes Program in GEF-6, with participation of Brazil, Colombia, and Peru that together span 83% of the basin.
-The Program builds on over a decade of work in the Amazon to strengthen biodiversity conservation, reduce deforestation, and improve community livelihoods.
+The GEF established the Amazon Sustainable Landscapes Program in GEF-6, with participation of Brazil, Colombia, and Peru that together span 75% of the Amazon basin.
+The program builds on over a decade of work in the Amazon to strengthen biodiversity conservation, reduce deforestation, and improve community livelihoods.

-In October 2015, the GEF announced a five-year commitment of US$113 million for the Amazon Sustainable Landscapes Program.
+In October 2015, the GEF announced a five-year commitment of $113 million for the Amazon Sustainable Landscapes Program (ASL-1).
 We expect our investment will leverage another $682 million in additional financing.

-Since its inception, the GEF has supported the creation of 44 new protected areas in the Amazon region, covering 24 million hectares.
-GEF’s efforts a significant percentage of the Amazon’s biodiversity, including 56 species that are threatened with extinction.
+Since the inception of ASL-1, the GEF has supported the creation of 44 new protected areas in the Amazon region, covering 24 million hectares.
+The GEF’s efforts protect a significant percentage of the Amazon’s biodiversity, including 56 species that are threatened with extinction.

 Managing the Amazon for environmental, economic, and climate benefits requires working across all sorts of boundaries: across countries and between jurisdictions in country; from local communities and indigenous peoples to national ministries and international treaty organizations; and among different ministries.

-Based on this assumption, the Amazon Sustainable Landscapes program was the first significant regional investment by GEF to manage terrestrial ecosystems in the Amazon biome that included the participation of multiple countries.
-The effort will be expanded in GEF-7, potentially including the management of freshwater ecosystems and aquatic resources, formalization or regulation of the artisanal and small-scale gold mining sector, and so on.
+Based on this assumption, the Amazon Sustainable Landscapes Program was the first significant regional investment by GEF to manage terrestrial ecosystems in the Amazon biome that included the participation of multiple countries.
+The effort has been expanded in GEF-7 with the approval of the Amazon Sustainable Landscapes Program (ASL-2) in June 2019.

 The program takes a multi-scale and multi-stakeholder integrated approach to protecting the Amazon ecosystem.
 The regional approach reflects commitment by countries and partner agencies to coordinate actions and priorities that cover a significant portion of the entire ecosystem, with the aim of creating connectivity of the forest across borders, enhancing ecosystem integrity, and achieving biome-wide reductions in deforestation.